stack of recycled Mexican blankets

 What is a "drug rug"?

-Whereas the Baja jacket is now notoriously referred to as a “drug rug,” it is up for debate as to whether that name came from the use of hemp in the woven jerga material, or its association with marijuana through the free-loving counterculture hippie movement.
+It is up for debate as to whether the name "drug rug" came from the use of hemp in the woven jerga material, or the hoodie's association with marijuana in the counterculture hippie movement.
 However, don’t let that stony name fool you, the slimming horizontal stripes, colorful designs, and cozy fit of our Baja Joe hoodies can complement any style, from surfer to fashion blogger.

 Where to buy Mexican Blankets and the best Baja Hoodies?

-Did we mention that our Mexicalu Bues Baja Joe Hoodies and Mexican Falsa Blankets are made from 100% recycled materials?
+Did we mention that our Mexicali Blues Baja Joe Hoodies and Mexican Falsa Blankets are made from 100% recycled materials?
 You can look good and feel good too with this classic sustainable fashion.
 Each recycled sweatshirt or recycled blanket helps give textiles a new life and keeps them out of a landfill.
-From Mexico to California, surfers to fashionistas, drum circles to yoga shalas, and hippie communes to environmentally-minded consumers, the Baja hoodie is a timeless fashion icon that continues to bring color, culture, and comfort to the world.